Roaming is not a new phenomenon. Understanding it deeply is.

 Tourists want to see maps, upload pictures, talk on Skype, tether etc. They want to feel at home, abroad.
 And they expect their communication service providers (CSPs) to do whatever it takes to deliver that.

-Roaming analytics, shedding a 360-degree light on how each and every roamer behaves, is a welcome addition to help telcos in that mission.
+Roaming analytics on the back of network analytics, shedding a 360-degree light on how each and every roamer behaves, is a welcome addition to help telcos in that mission.
 If granular enough, it enables from MSISDN-level observations all the way down to detailed usage pattern analysis, as clients travel out of their base operators’ networks.

 That knowledge drives a series of optimisations: in how operators design, sell and target roaming packages, in how roaming agreements are negotiated with international partners and in creating dynamic roamer profiles.
 With them, telcos can – for example – unearth invaluable insights on how tourists, business men, students and, of course, IoT devices, engage with digital services when in new habitats.
 Many firms and government institutions would love to learn more about that, too.